Please complete the Class Evaluation form after your class is finished

 Register

-There will be an additional supply fee of $15 payable to the instructor on the day of class.
-The supply fee covers sewing notions and fabrics to make a coaster and mini tote bag.
+There will be an additional supply fee of $50 paid to the instructor on the day of class.
+The supply fee will be reduced to $30 if you already have a Kumihimo Disk.

 What to Bring: